 What has become of the erstwhile Zaildar families who dominated the society till the 1950s?
 Have they reconciled with the loss of paisa, power and prestige?
 Hamidullah Dar finds out.

-Sarva Begum, a frail, 70-year-old from Lalpora village in Islamabad, leisurely stretches herself in the balcony of her spacious house in the spring sun.
+Sarva Begum, a frail, 70-year-old from Lalpora village in Islamabad, leisurely stretches herself on the balcony of her spacious house in the spring sun.
 Her newly born grandson sleeps nearby.
 Sarva keeps an eye on the child while his mother tends the kitchen garden.
 “A son was born in our house after many daughters.
-We take turns to attend him,” Sarva said.
+We take turns to attend to him,” Sarva said.

 Sixty years ago, the birth of a son was greeted with great celebrations in her house.
 Sixty years ago, Sarva’s family were the Zaildars of the area.
 They owned more than 5000 kanals of land spread over several villages.

-“When I was a girl we Zaildars celebrated the birth of a son by arranging feast for whole of the Zail.
+“When I was a girl we Zaildars celebrated the birth of a son by arranging feast for the whole of the Zail.
 Hundreds of tillers who worked on our lands would arrive at our Haveli (mansion) for weeks,” Sarva says with a sigh, “But now we celebrate it like others in the village.”